 Research project Democracy, Autocracy, and International Cooperation (DEMCOOP)

 Democracy, Autocracy, and International Cooperation is a research project exploring why, how, and under what conditions countries’ political regimes affect how they behave in international cooperation.
-The project is funded by the European Research Council and the Swedish Research Council.
+The project is funded by the European Research Council, the Swedish Research Council and Knut and Alice Wallenberg Foundation.

 One of the most consistent findings in the study of world politics is the positive relationship between democratic regimes and international cooperation.
 Yet events in recent years suggest a more complicated picture.
 Several democracies have withered in their support for international organizations, while autocracies simultaneously have stepped up their commitments to cooperation.
 This project uses recent developments as a backdrop for launching a new research agenda on the relationship between regime type and international cooperation.